Barty goes distance, tops Azarenka to reach Miami quarters - WHIZ News

 This, too, was cool: The match lived up to its showdown potential, with the reigning Miami Open champion and current world No. 1 in Barty facing someone who has won the Miami title three times and a previous world No. 1 in Azarenka.

 Barty rolled in the first set, Azarenka in the second.
-But the third — as they tend to be — was all Barty, who was never in trouble in the deciding set even after nearly two hours on the court in midday South Florida heat and humidity.
+But the third — as they tend to be — was all Barty, who was never in trouble in the deciding set.

 “It’s just about staying in the fight,” Barty said.
 “It’s about not relenting, not giving up regardless of whether you lose a set or you get a break, whatever it might be.
 I think it’s just about trying to hang around and I’ve worked my backside off off the court to make sure that I feel like I’m good physical condition to play tennis.”